 Byron assists clients and advises boards in high-stakes matters following major environmental incidents, including matters that involve both environmental regulatory issues and related tort claims.
 He also frequently provides key strategic advice on regulatory and permit matters and defends clients against alleged violations of a variety of federal and state environmental laws.
 Over the past several years, Byron has become well known for his work on complex Clean Air Act and Clean Water Act matters.

 Byron was named the Litigation — Environmental law “Lawyer of the Year” in Chicago in the Best Lawyers’ 2013 edition.
-He also has been recognized as a leader in Chambers USA 2013-2022 in Environment: Litigation, which noted he “feels like a steady hand for clients in difficult negotiations.”
+He has been recognized as a leader in Chambers USA 2013–2022 in Environment: Litigation, which noted he “feels like a steady hand for clients in difficult negotiations.”
 Byron was named by Crain’s Chicago Business to its 2019 list of “Notable Minorities in Accounting, Consulting & Law” and its 2022 list of “Notable Black Leaders & Executives.”
 He is also listed among the 2023 Lawdragon “Green 500: Leaders in Environmental Law.”

-Within the firm, Byron is a co-chair of the Diversity & Inclusion Committee and serves on the Lawyer Training and Professional Development Committee and the Counsel Committee.
+Within the firm, Byron is a co-chair of the Diversity, Equity & Inclusion Committee and serves on the Lawyer Training and Professional Development Committee and the Counsel Committee.

 - Representing a medical device sterilization company in regulatory litigation, permitting matters, and new rule development relating to ethylene oxide air emissions at multiple facilities across the country;